Blow Fish Tails alla Babbo – how many chocolate chip cookies can one morbidly obese elf eat?

-I suspect that the argument over who made the best latkes – my Grandma Sadie Popkins, or her sister-in-law and my Great Aunt Esther Schletter – rages unresolved in the Afterlife.
-Both women were consummate cooks, and served their latkes in the traditional way, with sour cream and apple sauce – after all, Esther's husband, my Great Uncle Jack, was the Apple King of Paterson's historic East Railway Avenue Market.
+I suspect that the argument over who made the best latkes–my maternal grandmother Sadie Popkins, or her sister-in-law, my great aunt Esther Schletter–rages unresolved in the Afterlife.
+Both women were consummate cooks, and served their latkes in the traditional way, with sour cream and apple sauce–after all, Esther's husband, my great uncle Jack, was the Apple King of Paterson, New Jersey's historic East Railway Avenue Market.
 My big brother and I, however, preferred ours with Pride of the Farm catsup.

 Potatoes, Idaho or other russet variety